robdyke/dotfiles/README.md

 **WARNING, THIS WILL CLOBBER YOUR EXISTING CONFIGURATION BY DESIGN**

 Running `./install.sh` will set up a generic version.
-Running `./install.sh <preset>` will run a post-install script in `presets`.
-Therefore it can be (and is) also used by several other humans or usernames.
+Running `./install.sh <preset> <preset> ...` will run the specified post-install scripts in `presets`.
+Therefore it can be (and is) also used by several other humans, usernames and operating systems.
 It also stops people from committing as me, for example.

 For: